billyen33/SolarStippleLight/README.md

 | 36 AWG enameled wire | Use for generic jumper connections on FR4 board | 1 | [Amazon](https://www.amazon.com/BNTECHGO-AWG-Magnet-Wire-Transformers/dp/B07K4415HM/ref=sr_1_4?s=industrial&sr=1-4) |
 | 24 AWG stranded wire | Use for high-current jumper traces | 1 | [Amazon](https://www.amazon.com/Fermerry-Stranded-Electrical-Silicone-Cables/dp/B089CRSLG8/ref=sr_1_4?s=industrial&sr=1-4) |

+Most of these will be available in typical prototyping/electronics workspaces, so take a look and see what you are missing before you place an order!

 ### Tools Needed:
 - Hot glue and super glue
 - 3D printer (alongside different color PLA plastics and TPU for the legs)